zkcilef/juice-shop-ghas-workshop/_labs/lab1.md

 ### Exercise 2.2: Enable Code Scanning

 1. Next, let's enable **Code Scanning with CodeQL**.
 These settings are also under the **Code security** settings page.
+2. Click the **Enable** button next to GitHub Advanced Security if it is not enabled.
+If prompted, then click the **Enable GitHub Advanced Security for this repository** button.
-2. Underneath the GitHub Advanced Security | Code Scanning heading, click the **Set up** button in the **CodeQL analysis** row.
+3. Underneath the GitHub Advanced Security | Code Scanning heading, click the **Set up** button in the **CodeQL analysis** row.
-3. There are two options: **Default** and **Advanced**.
+4. There are two options: **Default** and **Advanced**.
 For this lab, we will use the **Default** setup which creates a workflow behind the scenes (i.e. you will not see it committed to the repo).
 You can use the Advanced option to manage your code scanning workflow as a GitHub Actions workflow YAML file committed to the repo.
-4. Select the **Default** option, review the settings.
-By default, we will scan the JavaScript code, use the default CodeQL queries (for highest precision), and scan the default branch on push, pull request, and on a weekly schedule.
+5. Select the **Default** option and review the settings.
+By default, we will scan the JavaScript code (it may suggest Python as well), use the default CodeQL queries (for highest precision), and scan the default branch on push, pull request, and on a weekly schedule.

 <details>
   <img src="images/lab-1-2-1.png"/>